-TestBench end-to-end testing approach can also visually inspect your application and detect unintentionally introduced changes, and verify that the application is visually OK in all the browsers you are testing with.
+The TestBench end-to-end testing approach can visually inspect an application and detect unintentionally introduced changes.
+It can also verify that the application is visually OK in all browsers with which you’re testing.

 TestBench also includes special support for other Vaadin products, making testing easy and robust compared to generic web testing solutions.

-Although it is not the main purpose of TestBench, you can also use the end-to-end testing approach to automate mundane tasks such as filling out forms.
+Although it’s not the main purpose of TestBench, you can also use the end-to-end testing approach to automate mundane tasks such as filling in forms.

-Control one or several browser instances from Java, both desktop and mobile browsers
+Control one or more browser instances from Java — both desktop and mobile browsers.

-A powerful and robust way to describe your tests, so that they do not break with application changes
+A powerful and robust way to describe your tests so that they don’t break with application changes.

-A high-level API for finding the component you want to interact with
+A high-level API for finding the component with which you want to interact.

 In addition to end-to-end testing, TestBench also enables you to write UI unit tests for your Vaadin applications.
 Each approach has their own advantages.